 Feeling lazy, but want to eat something dee-lish?
-Then read on for a high-ROI(where investment=cook time) meal you can enjoy any day.
+Then read on for a high-ROI (where investment=cook time) meal you can enjoy any day.
+Actually, there are two recipes: an easy BBQ Tempeh Recipe and a Tangy Power Greens Recipe.
+These are great healthy, clean eating recipes that can be made gluten-free if you purchase ingredients that are specifically GF.

 On Friday, I enjoyed one of my favorite lunches of recent times.
-As I started wondering about lunch, I had no idea what to eat, but I knew I had some homemade BBQ sauce, tempeh, swiss chard in the garden, and some kale on its last legs in the fridge.
-I wanted to make use of what I already had on hand, but I was already really hungry, so it had to come together quickly and easily.
+As I started wondering about lunch, I had no idea what to eat.
+But, I knew I had some homemade BBQ sauce, tempeh, and swiss chard in the garden.
+I also had some kale on its last legs in the fridge.
+I wanted to make use of what I already had on hand, but I was already really hungry.
+So, lunch had to come together quickly and easily.
 This meal would turn out to be a wonderful surprise in ease and deliciousness.

 After doing so well kicking off my day with lots of veg (spinach and onion in that tasty dill-egg-scramble), I knew I wanted to get a great serving of vegetables with lunch.

 I have had swiss chard getting bigger and bigger in my garden for awhile, so I decided to pluck some leaves from that plant.
-I also knew I had some kale (from the farmer’s market the week before) in the fridge, so I combined the two for a powerhouse-combination of great greens.
-And some chopped onions chillin in the freezer would be a quick addition to add instant flavor.
+I also knew I had some kale (from the farmer’s market the week before) in the fridge.
+I combined the two for a powerhouse-combination of great greens.
+Some chopped onions chillin in the freezer would be a quick addition to add instant flavor.

 Tangy Power Greens